 Drawing room with two large sofas, two armchairs, Smart TV, original decorative feature fireplace with slate surround.

-Kitchen/dining room with central island.
-Five burner induction hob, two electric ovens with steam function, two further oven/microwaves, two full size dishwashers, large fridge/freezer (3 drawer freezer), large wine fridge.
+Kitchen / dining room with central island.
+Five burner induction hob, two electric ovens with steam function, two further oven/microwaves, two full-size dishwashers, large fridge/freezer (3-drawer freezer), large wine fridge.
 Dining space seating up to twelve guests using the table extenders, Smart TV with Sky Cinema, Sky Sports and BT Sports provided.

 Bathroom with slipper bath, walk-in shower (rainforest head), heated towel rail, basin and WC.